Get 20% OFF & Free Delivery

 The frequency of puppy urination can be affected by the following things:

 The younger the puppy, the more frequent the pee.
-When puppies are really young, they tend to pee about every 30 minutes or so, so make sure they have good access to puppy pads.
+When puppies are really young, they tend to pee about every 30 minutes.
+Puppies that are 3-6 months old can usually hold on for about 3 to 4 hours, while puppies 6 months and older can usually manage 4 to 6 hours between toilet breaks.

 The breed of a dog can play a role in how often a puppy needs to pee.
 And similar rules apply for the age of the puppy; the smaller the dog breed, the smaller the bladder and the more frequent the urge to urinate.